 Finally, before the race can begin, get the patrol boat to position the 'pin' end of the line using the pencil buoy.
-This needs to be perpendicular to the last and first marks of the course, and long enough so that the whole fleet can sail alongside each other - at least 40 metres.
+This needs to be perpendicular to the last and first marks of the course, and long enough so that the whole fleet can sail alongside each other.

-Fly the Tudor Pennant flag on the Dory to mark the "Committee boat end" of the start line.
+Fly the Tudor Pennant flag on Bruce to mark the "Committee boat end" of the start line.

-Display the chosen course on the side of the Dory using the course board displaying from left to right.
+Display the chosen course on the side of Bruce using the course board displaying from left to right.

 Give plenty of time for competitors to read and understand the course before the start.
 Display the number of laps you want them to sail.
 Using 6 laps gives the most flexibility - remember, you can always shorten a course, but never extend it.